 (Perceived Self-efficacy)

-Doers and Non-doers: With your present knowledge, money, and skills do you think that you could store your grain in bags, off the ground and not touching the walls of the granary/building?
+Doers and Non-doers: With your present knowledge, money, and skills do you think that you could store your grain in bags, off the ground and not touching the walls of the grain storage place?

 a.
 Yes